-If your operating system is connected to printer, wi-fi or any other network make sure that you are using a secure connection.
+If your operating system is connected to the printer, wi-fi, or any other network, ensure that you are using a secure connection.
 Do not connect your computer to an open Wi-Fi___33 network.
 Always use WPS or WPA 2 protection to secure your network.
 It will also be good for you not to broadcast your SSID and password.

 Avoid Clicking on Anything and Everything

 You want to stay safe while on the internet?
 Do not ignore this rule.
-No matter if an email is sent by a friend, relative or a colleague, never open it without scanning first.
+If an email is sent by a friend, relative, or colleague, never open it without scanning it first.
 You want to download email attachments?
 Scan first.
-Want to click on a download button for a software?
+Want to click on a download button for software?
 Verify first that the software is coming from a licensed source.

 Make sure that your browser is configured to ask first before running or downloading any kind of program or file because most of the viruses only attack after you grant permission or “click” on the file containing the virus.

 Always use a secure internet browser.
 Do not stay dependent on the old internet explorer versions as they are not compatible with the modern plug-ins and features.
 It is best to use an advanced business class browser.
-Once you have a good browser in your system than be smart and make good use of its additional features such as Add-ons and Plug-ins.
-Manu browsers provide you with Add-ons that coordinate with your antivirus program to block harmful sites, cookies and links.
+Once you have a good browser in your system, then be smart and make good use of its additional features such as Add-ons and Plug-ins.
+Many browsers provide you with Add-ons that coordinate with your antivirus program to block harmful sites, cookies, and links.

-Install ad blocker and pop-up blockers in your browser to stay safe while browsing the internet.
-Also install browser plug-ins that can protect you against ‘drive-by’ malware, phishing attacks, fake hyperlinks and harmful webpages.
+Install ad blockers and pop-up blockers in your browser to stay safe while browsing the internet.
+Also, install browser plug-ins to protect you against ‘drive-by’ malware, phishing attacks, fake hyperlinks, and harmful web pages.

-You can also add unchecky to your browser plug-ins to uncheck unnoticeable small checked boxes that install PUPs to your computer.
-And also don’t forget to clear your browsers cache.
+You can also add unchecked to your browser plug-ins to uncheck unnoticeable small checked boxes that install PUPs to your computer.
+And also, don’t forget to clear the cache of your browser.

 Use Multiple Strong Passwords and Back-ups For Everything

 It better to be safe than sorry.
-While you are on the internet, a simple virus is not the only thorn in you backside!
-You also need to stay safe and secure from hacking programs while shopping online, or doing banking transactions.
-It is advisable not to use one or similar passwords on all your accounts either social or professional.
-Also keep all your data backed up at all times to avoid losing anything to viruses.
+While you are on the internet, a simple virus is not the only thorn in your backside!
+You also need to stay safe and secure from hacking programs while shopping online or doing banking transactions.
+It is advisable not to use one or similar passwords on all your accounts, either social or professional.
+Also, keep all your data backed up at all times to avoid losing anything to viruses.

-The simple software based firewall provided with your system is not enough when using the internet or connecting with external networks or devices.
-You need to have a capable and strong Hardware Based Firewall to protect your system against viruses, worms, infected network traffic, malicious adware and other vulnerabilities.
+The simple software-based firewall provided with your system is insufficient when using the internet or connecting with external networks or devices.
+You need to have a capable and strong Hardware-Based Firewall to protect your system against viruses, worms, infected network traffic, malicious adware, and other vulnerabilities.